cloudera/cdh-twitter-example/README.md

    The `hive-serdes` directory contains a Maven project with a JSON SerDe which enables Hive to query raw JSON data.

-   To build the hive-serdes JAR:
+   To build the hive-serdes JAR, from the root of the git repository:

    <pre>
    $ cd hive-serdes
    $ mvn package
+   $ cd ..
    </pre>

    This will generate a file called `hive-serdes-1.0-SNAPSHOT.jar` in the `target` directory.